Website Disclaimer and Privacy

 Information security is very important to PSMA and we store information we hold about you in our own premises and systems or in trusted third party information technology systems located within Australia with the following exceptions:

-- when our website uses Google Analytics, information is transferred to data centres in the United States and other overseas locations as described above;
+- when our websites use Google Analytics, information is transferred to data centres in the United States and other overseas locations as described above;

 Our security measures to protect information about you include:

-- training our staff to handle information about you in accordance with the Privacy Act;
+- training our staff about information security and how to handle information about you in accordance with the Privacy Act;

-- ensuring that whenever information about you is disclosed to a third party, this party is obliged to have appropriate data handling and security arrangements;
+- ensuring that whenever information about you is disclosed to a third party, the third party is obliged to have appropriate data handling and security arrangements; and

-- protecting our information technology systems from unauthorised entry with passwords; and
+- protecting our information technology systems and premises from unauthorised entry access.

 You have the right to: